MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-siebel/messages-and-message-schemas-for-siebel-adapter-in-biztalk.md

 ---
-title: "Messages and Message Schemas for BizTalk Adapter for Siebel eBusiness Applications | Microsoft Docs"
+title: "Messages and Message Schemas for BizTalk Adapter for Siebel eBusiness Applications"
-description: XML structure of messages and data types used by the Siebel adapter in BizTalk Adapter Pack (BAP) ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+description: XML structure of messages and data types used by the Siebel adapter in BizTalk Adapter Pack (BAP) ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: "" ms.suite: ""

-ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 6b4da884-89b0-4ab1-a728-c5569088a993
-caps.latest.revision: 4
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Messages and Message Schemas for BizTalk Adapter for Siebel eBusiness Applications